henriqueholtz/JwtGenerator/README.md

 - You can view/edit using the [Postman Collection Explorer extension](https://marketplace.visualstudio.com/items?itemName=MrCodingB.postman-collection-explorer) in Visual Studio Code

-# Deploy to heroku as container
+# Deploy manually to heroku as container

+Note: Github actions will deploy automatically to heroku staging as container when push new commits to branch `master`

 [Deploying .NET Core to Heroku](https://dev.to/alrobilliard/deploying-net-core-to-heroku-1lfe)